iLVL-Key/FFXI/gearswap/readme.md

 - Added option to adjust the transparency level of the OnScreen display.
 - Added option to automatically re-equip your gear after you zone.
 'All' will either equip whichever Gear Mode you are in, or equip the set for the town you are in.
 'Town' will only do this when you zone into a town.
-- Added ability to turn off the Chat and Book options in case you either do not want to use them or another plugin does it already.
+- Added ability to turn off the Chat and Book options in case you either do not want to use them or another addon does it already.
 - Moved the GearCheck and AutoDefender functions into a new Experimental Options section.
 - Added a new Top and Bottom version identifier.
 This will help narrow down issues when updating this file to a new version in the future.
  The idea is that whenever I make changes that require edits to the top half of the file, I will change the Top and Bottom version names.